Iran renews call to join SCO

 Iran has once more voiced its interest to join the Shanghai Cooperation Organization (SCO), IRNA news agency reported June 2.

-Iran’s ICT Minister, who also acts as the Iranian side’s Head of Iran-Russia Joint Economic Commission, told a SCO summit in Saint Petersburg that the country can contribute significantly to the economy of the organization.
+Iran’s ICT Minister Mahmoud Vaezi, who also acts as the Iranian side’s head of Iran-Russia Joint Economic Commission, told an SCO summit in Saint Petersburg that the country can contribute significantly to the economy of the organization.

 “Iran was part of the Silk Road and today it can play an important role in the North-South corridor,” he said.